 Burro’s tail cactus (Sedum morganianum) is not technically a cactus but a succulent.
 Although all cacti are succulents, not all succulents are cactus.
 Both do have similar requirements such as gritty soil, good drainage, sunshine and protection from extreme cold temperatures.
 Growing burro’s tail provides a fascinating texture as a graceful houseplant or lush green exterior plant in many landscape situations.

 Burro’s Tail Information

 Burro’s tail is a heat and drought tolerant plant well suited for warm to temperate regions.
 The thick stems appear woven or plaited with leaves.
 The succulent is green to gray-green or even blue-green and may have a slightly chalky look.
 Try a burro’s tail houseplant or use it on the patio or full sun garden bed.

 Burro’s Tail Houseplant

 The misnamed burro’s tail cactus produces long, sweeping stems that are arrayed with thick, fleshy, green leaves.

 The succulent thrives indoors in a well-drained container where bright sunlight bathes the plant.
-A burro’s tail houseplant will grow equally well in a mixed succulent container or as a hanging specimen – slowly introduce it to full sun once purchased to allow it to acclimate some first, as light conditions vary from nursery to nursery, etc.
+A burro’s tail houseplant will grow equally well in a mixed succulent container or as a hanging specimen.
+Slowly introduce the plant to full sun once purchased to allow it to acclimate first, as light conditions vary from nursery to nursery, etc.

 Provide even moisture and fertilize with cactus food during the growing season.